How to Grow Artichoke Plants: The Complete Guide

 Choose a spot in the garden that gets full sun (at least 6-8 hours of direct sunlight per day).

 Artichokes are heavy feeders.
 For each plant, mix a shovel of compost or aged manure into the soil before planting.
-They require consistent moisture, but do not like to be in waterlogged soil.
+They require consistent moisture but do not like to be in waterlogged soil.

-When to Plant Artichoke
+When to Plant Artichokes

 • Artichokes can be started from seeds, from rooted shoots taken from growing plants, or from dormant roots.